fkxdr/fkmde/README.md

 ## Features
 - **Defender Full Audit**: Quickly assesses the status of real-time protection, tamper protection and exclusion settings to detect overly permissive rules that might allow malware to bypass scanning.
-- **Bypass Privilege for Exclusions**: Utilizes Event 5007 to bypass the protected list in MDE.
+- **Bypass Privilege for Exclusions**: Utilizes Event 5007 to bypass the protected exclusions list in MDE.
+- **Bypass Privilege for ASR Rules**: Utilizes Event 1121 to bypass the protected list of exclusions in ASR

 <br />